bitcoin-sv/bitcoin-sv/doc/REST-interface.md

 Given a block hash: returns a block, in binary, hex-encoded binary or JSON formats.

+When requesting a binary format block there is also basic support for the HTTP Range header, for example: `Range: bytes=1024-2048`

 With the /notxdetails/ option JSON response will only contain the transaction hash instead of the complete transaction details.
 The option only affects the JSON response.

 #### Blockheaders